Eram2831/cse15l-lab-reports/labreportweek9.md

 $ bash grade.sh https://github.com/ucsd-cse15l-f22/list-methods-corrected

 To fix the bug, you have to create a class that implements the StringChecker interface.
 Then you would have to go to lines 20 and 21 and switch the `new StringChecker()` on both lines to the name of the class, in this case `new IsMoon()`.

+Part 2)

+During this second half of the quarter labs I learned many things, as someone who is a beginner coder much of the things we learned was the first time I ever heard them.
+One of the most notable things that I have learned in these past few labs is how to use vim to fix code by only using the terminal.
+I found that it was really cool that it is possible to do so much through only the terminal!
+However one thing that is weird to me is when would we use this in real life?
+Are there times when we aren't able to access a specific file?
+Or is vim best used during big projects when coding with many files and the fastest way to navigate and fix the code is through using vim?
+All in all, in this 2nd half of the quarter I learned a lot about the tools that are available to coders.